imjel/cat-timer/README.md

-# cute-timer
+# Cat Timer

-A cute timer application with a cat companion.
-Javascript desktop app implemented with Electron.
+A simple and cute timer application with a cat companion.
+JavaScript desktop app built with Electron.
+All illustrations by me!

-## To Use
+## Download

-To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From your command line:
+To download the app, visit the releases page.
+MacOS compatible.

 [CC0 1.0 (Public Domain)](LICENSE.md)